shivamtawari/XRayd-Ion-athon/README.md

-# AI for Healthcare Hackathon
+# Xrayd

-This is the final submission for AI for Healthcare by Derbi Foundation from the Artificial Mind.
+This is the final submission for ION-ATHON from the Artificial Mind.

 ## Installation